-In general, though, how much wood you need won’t differ too much from the numbers stated above.
+In general, however, how much wood you need won’t differ too much from the above numbers.

 The table below will give you an overview of how many bundles you’ll need for different burn times.
 It also tells you how many sticks you’ll need, a number I came up with based on how many sticks are in a typical bundle.